collective/Products.CompoundField/CompoundField/README.txt

 Copyright

-  eduplone Open Source Business Network EEIG, Austria, 2005
+  eduplone Open Source Business Network EEIG, Austria, 2005-2006 BlueDynamics Alliance, Austria, 2007

-  This code was created for the ZUCCARO project.
+  This code was initially created for the ZUCCARO project.
   ZUCCARO (Zope-based Universally Configurable Classes for Academic Research Online) is a database framework for the Humanities developed by the Bibliotheca Hertziana, Max Planck Institute for Art History